School-of-Life-Project/Portal/README.md

 ## Installing

 > [!WARNING]
 > Portal is a work in progress.
-Please report any issues you find.
+Please check for app updates frequently, and report any issues you find.

 App releases can be found on the [releases page](https://github.com/School-of-Life-Project/Portal-App/releases/).
 Platform-specific installation instructions are provided below.